 - Great for wide range of water and use conditions.

 - Amazing Durability – PVC material and strong multi-layer drop stitch.

 - Large deck pad, bungee for securing on-board cargo, and D-ring to attach a leash.

 - Adjustable aluminum paddle, pump, detachable center fin, carry bag, and valve wrench.

-An excellent choice for a beginner, this medium length paddle board offers flexibility towards uses due to its unique hull shape; a mixture between the standard planning and displacement hull designs.
+An excellent choice for a beginner, this medium length inflatable stand up paddleboard offers flexibility towards uses due to its unique hull shape; a mixture between the standard planning and displacement hull designs.

 Solstice Bali Stand-up Paddle board

-- High-pressure inflatable paddleboard.
+- High-pressure inflatable stand up paddleboard.
 Sleek, lightweight and fast.